 Helmerich & Payne's international land operations recorded

-As a result, segment profitability took an upward trajectory,
+year-ago period.
+As a result, segment profitability took an

-quarter of fiscal 2012.
-Moreover, activity levels rose to 80%
+million in the fourth quarter of fiscal 2012.
+Moreover, activity

 Capital Expenditure & Balance Sheet